 The primary objective of the program is to develop local professionals and leaders that are able to plan, design, build, operate, and maintain public transportation systems.
 The secondary objectives are to:

-2. establish a interdisciplinary cooperative model between engineering, architecture, urban planning, business administration, and social sciences professionals working alongside with government and industry officials, and
+1. strengthen the education and research in key transportation infrastructure-related disciplines,2. establish a interdisciplinary cooperative model between engineering, architecture, urban planning, business administration, and social sciences professionals working alongside with government and industry officials, and

 3. develop a cooperative relationship among the campuses of UPR Mayagüez, UPR Rio Piedras, the Puerto Rico Polytechnic University, the ATI, PRHTA and the PR-DTOP.